 Black trans women, along with trans women of color, are under attack.

-On October 14th, Brianna “BB” Hill became the 21st Black trans woman to be killed in 2019 when she was murdered in Kansas City, Missouri.
-Hill, whose killer was reportedly present when cops arrived on scene, is the fourth trans woman to be killed in Kansas City alone.
-Her death speaks to a larger issue that we aren’t talking about enough — the noticeable disconnect between cisgendered people’s celebration of trans representation on shows like Pose, and the real life treatment of Black trans women.
+As I type, my hometown of Shreveport, Louisiana is mourning the shooting death of Brooklyn DeShauna Smith, a 20-year-old trans woman.
+She became the 32nd trans or gender non-conforming person to be killed this year.
+Smith’s death speaks to a larger issue that we aren’t talking about enough — the noticeable disconnect between cisgendered people’s celebration of trans representation on shows like Pose, and the real life treatment of Black trans women.

 Young trans women are targets for violence, especially if they are sex workers.
 Trans women are shamed and harmed in both real and digital spaces, for nothing more than being themselves.